Systems Concepts and Tools

 Complex Adaptive Systems and Human Systems Dynamics

-Complexity or complex adaptive systems (CAS) in its early days came close to being promoted as the answer to everything – a core set of rules and principles that underpin ... well, everything.
-A few decade or so on from the heady days, people tend to be breathing through their noses a bit more.
-However, I get a strong sense that CAS still has to demonstrate to many people that it is more than pretty pictures of fractals on the screen, or obtuse mathematical expressions and dynamics.
-On the other hand within management academia, especially in the UK, it has developed considerable grunt and a large following.
+On the other hand, within management academia, especially in the UK, it has developed considerable grunt and a large following.
 Personally I find a lot of the concepts make sense, but I was always at a loss to work out how to put them into practice.
-Which is pretty much how I met up with Glenda Eoyang from the Human System Dynamics Institute, and her grounded, innovative and practical approach to such an esoteric field.
-If you don't believe me try her book Coping with Chaos; Seven Simple Tools, or the more academically oriented investigation into the implications of complex adaptive systems for evaluation.
+That is pretty much how I met up with Glenda Eoyang from the Human Systems Dynamics Institute and her grounded, innovative and practical approach to such an esoteric field.